dk/Net-Eboks/README.md

 server (see above why).

 If the automatic installation doesn't work properly, install GTK3 manually.
-First try the easiset path: `cpan Gtk3::WebKit`.
+First try the easiset path: `sudo cpan Gtk3::WebKit`.
 If that works, that's just it.
-Otherwise, try pre-packaged solutions first, f.ex: `apt-get install libgtk3-perl gir1.2-webkit-3.0` on Ubuntu/Debian
+Otherwise, try pre-packaged solutions first, f.ex: `sudo apt-get install libgtk3-perl gir1.2-webkit-3.0` on Ubuntu/Debian

 Note that having Gtk3::WebKit is not enough, it needs its gireporistory (as